parental-control-system/parental-app/README.md

 [![Profile Visitors](https://u8views.com/api/v1/github/profiles/150267024/views/day-week-month-total-count.svg)](https://u8views.com/github/ES-UNIVERSE)

-**Parental App** - Device Usage Management & Parental Safety and More 🤫
+**Android 🐁** - Device Usage Management & Parental Safety and More 🤫

 ## 📌 Disclaimer

 This project is developed for educational and family safety purposes only.

-The developer is not responsible for misuse of this software.
+The developer is not responsible for misuse of this tool.